 Understanding INFJ’s strengths and weaknesses can help them and their partners understand each other better and tackle issues much more efficiently.

-INFJs take their relationships very seriously and dedicate much of their time to creating an exciting and affection-filled relationship.
+INFJs take their relationships very seriously and dedicate much of their time to creating an exciting and affection-filled relationships.

-INFJs are dedicated partners who strive to inspire their partners to reach their potentials.
+INFJs are dedicated partners who strive to inspire their partners to reach their potential.

 - Excellent listeners

 One of the Advocates’ most outstanding personality traits is their ability to grasp every word the other person says and act when needed.